‘Friends’ Is Leaving Netflix In January And The Internet Is Losing It

 Let’s just call it the “One With the Disappointed Fans.”

 For many, Friends has become a staple show in their household despite the fact that the last episode aired all the way back in 2004.
-Loyal fans have been catching reruns on networks like Nickelodeon, TBS, and Paramount but perhaps the best viewing platform for Friends faithful has been Netflix, the commercial free, watch-any-time-you-want platform that has been bringing Monica, Ross, Chandler, Rachel, Joey, and Phoebe into viewer’s living rooms for the past four years.
+Loyal fans have been catching reruns on networks like Nickelodeon, TBS, and Paramount but perhaps the best viewing platform for Friends faithful has been Netflix, the commercial-free, watch-anytime-you-want platform that has been bringing Monica, Ross, Chandler, Rachel, Joey, and Phoebe into viewers’ living rooms for the past four years.

 According to the show’s page on Netflix, the show will be leaving the streaming platform this coming January with a message reading “Available until 01/01/2019.”
 So if you were hoping to binge the series for the 15th straight time, you better get watching because time is running out.
 Since the devastating news broke, Friends fans have taken to social media to express their displeasure.
-While some used giphs and photos from the show, others took to Twitter to share their heartbreak over the sad, sad news.
+While some used gifs and photos from the show, others took to Twitter to share their heartbreak over the sad, sad news.

 “Ummmm Friends can’t leave Netflix on January 1 I’m SUING,” one commented.